Lights, Camera, Medicine

 Her aspirations to become a doctor stem from personal experience; having undergone multiple heart surgeries while growing up, she says she knows too well what it’s like to spend days in a hospital bed.

-“To be an undergrad and have the ability to brighten not only a child’s experience at CHOP, but also their family’s, was eye-opening,” Milano says.
+“To be an undergrad and have the ability to brighten not only a child’s experience at the hospital, but also their family’s, was eye-opening,” Milano says.
 “Walking out of the hospital, I had a refreshing sense of confidence in my choice of major.
 This course has allowed me a glimpse into my future, solidifying my desires to be a physician.
-What happens at CHOP really is magical.”
+What happens there really is magical.”

 “These patients have amazing ideas, and my students end up being such sophisticated storytellers,” Eve says.
 “The questions they ask these kids are questions a good editor would ask of a writer.
 I’ve been able to watch my students step into a different role than they’re used to, and do it with real intelligence and grace to create amazing stories.”